AlexStack/Google-Recaptcha-to-any-form/README.md

 verify($secret_key, $break_msg = null)
 ```

-# Usage example for SilverStripe 4.x/3.x
+# <a name="silverstripe"></a>Usage example for SilverStripe 4.x/3.x

-- Include it in your controller php file first:
+- Import the GoogleRecaptcha class:

 ```php
 use GoogleRecaptchaToAnyForm\GoogleRecaptcha;